Manage permissions with Apache Ranger

 Create the

-folder in the Ranger Admin directoryews/webapp/WEB-INF/classes/ranger-plugins
+starrocksfolder in the Ranger Admin directoryews/webapp/WEB-INF/classes/ranger-plugins.mkdir {path-to-ranger}/ews/webapp/WEB-INF/classes/ranger-plugins/starrocks -

 -

-ranger-admin restart
+ranger-admin restart -

 Configure StarRocks Service on Ranger Admin